CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

-1. Click on styles.css
+1.

-2. There you can see what colours are defined for the website.
+2. Click on *styles.css*.
+There you can see what colours are defined for the website.
 The text colour is `color` and the background is `background-color`.
 Change the values to colours that you like.
 For a list of colour names you can use, see dojo.soy/html-colours

 3. For the next step you’ll need a picture of a zoo animal that you like.
 It needs to be saved on your computer.
 If you don’t have one handy, you can search the internet and download a picture, or even draw one.